 Introducing beneficial microorganisms into the soil can help suppress this disease.

 For example, Bacillus subtilis NCD-2 may inhibit the growth of cotton verticillium wilt [3].
-Trichoderma asperellum is also effective in the suppression of Verticillium wilt of olive [4].
+Trichoderma asperellum is also effective in the suppression of Verticillium wilt of olives [4].

-These biological control agents compete with or parasitize the harmful fungi, thus reducing their population.
+These biological control agents compete with or parasitize the harmful fungi, thus reducing their populations.

 11. Compost Teas